jnoorchashm37/uniV3-pool-states/README.md

 # Uniswap V3 Pool State
-Uniswap V3 pool states by block since the inception of the pool.
+Uniswap V3 pool states by transaction since the inception of the pool.
-- Does not handle intra-block state
+- each `PoolState` object is the state of the pool *AFTER* the specified `tx_hash`

 Currently supports the following pools:
 - ETH/USDT: 0x4e68Ccd3E89f51C3074ca5072bbAC773960dFa36